DR-developer98/Productivity-Masters-5th-Project/README.md

 ### Categories
 <p>When creating a new task, the user may decide not to assign a category to the new item.</p>

+### Future implementations
+In the future, one could decide to implement a community feature into this app, with the possibility to share one's completed tasks or tasks one is currently working on.
+The profile feature, with room for an image and a bio (to specify one's goals and motives for using this application) would be a sensible addition to that.
+The reminders feature could be tweaked in such a way, that the reminders pop up on the screen X days/hours/minutes before the due date of a certain task.
+For that one could think of using modals.
+For the "My tasks" page, a possible implementation could be allowing the user to change a task status (open, in progress, completed, etc..) by dragging the item to the corresponding column.

 ## Testing

 <p>For the testing part, including fixed bugs, please refer to <a href="./TESTING.md">TESTING.md</a></p>